This is the first article in a 3-part series about startup portfolio management.

-It is never too late to develop a plan for your startup investment portfolio — whether you are creating one for the first time or revisiting and updating one that’s already in place.
-A solid portfolio plan is a critical first step to successfully implementing an investment strategy (which we will talk about in a future post).
-The good news is making a plan is not hard, and I am going to walk you through a simple approach today.
+It is never too late to develop a plan for your startup investment portfolio — whether you are creating one for the first time or updating one that’s already in place.
+A portfolio plan is a critical first step before figuring out your investor strategy and investment thesis (which we will talk about in a follow-up articles).
+The good news is making a portfolio plan is not hard, and I am going to walk you through a simple approach today.

 First, a little reminder and reality check.
 Start-up investing is a long-term, high-risk endeavor.
 Assume you will not see a return for 10 years and that for some investments the return will be zero.
 You’ll need years of patience, perseverance, and commitment to be successful.
 With that out of the way, let’s get down to it.